juxor/afaq/markdown/secG6.md

 **only possible** basis of communist society."_

 It is not hard to see why so many people are influenced by Stirner's work.
-It is a classic, full of ideas and a sense of fun which is lacking in many political writers.
+It is a classic, full of ideas and a sense of fun that is lacking in many political writers.
 For many, it is only known through the criticism Marx and Engels subjected it too in their book **The German Ideology**.
 As with their later attacks on Proudhon and Bakunin, the two Germans did not accurately